Complete Guide to Garage Floor Coatings (2026)

 • Not as durable as standard epoxy systems that are thicker and have a specialized primer and optimized topcoat.

-Best For: Commercial applications where downtime must be minimized, professional installers, cold-weather applications
+Best For: Commercial applications where downtime must be minimized, professional installers, cold-weather and or outdoor applications

-Acid stains and sealers offer a decorative option that enhances concrete rather than coating it.
+Acid stains, concrete sealers and paints offer a decorative option that enhances concrete rather than coating it.

 Key Benefits: